 For the last 30 years, the Public Works program has been one of the most productive, popular, and efficient state-local government partnerships ever initiated by the General Assembly.
-The program provides over \$150- \$175 million (increased to \$200 million in 2022) each year for the public works bond renewal to assist local governments with roads, bridges, and water projects.
+The program provides over \$200 million (increased to \$250 million in 2025) each year for the public works bond renewal to assist local governments with roads, bridges, and water projects.

 While the OTA has routinely supported the program, our members have concerns with the general distribution of the revenue.
 The program has been much less beneficial to townships than to other local governments.
-For example, prior to the renewal attempt in 2005, townships only received 9 percent of the program's funds.
-The OTA recommends guaranteeing revenue for townships within the 19 districts and changing the criteria to permit townships to receive more money.
+For example, prior to the renewal attempt in 2005, townships only received nine percent of the program's funds.
+The OTA recommends guaranteeing 20% of the revenue for townships within the 19 districts and changing the criteria to permit townships to receive more money.